mattmcfad/FE-Dev-Interviews/README.md

 * What is an Object Prototype?
 * When you write your JavaScript, do you choose functional programming or object oriented?
 * Describe how you would make a JavaScript object.
 How would you call a function inside of it that accesses a property of that object?
-* When would you use a Javascript animation over CSS3 Animations?
+* When would you use a JavaScript animation over CSS3 Animations?
 Explain why.
 * You have a button outside of a form, describe how you would use JavaScript and jQuery to collect data from the form after clicking on the button and what would you do with the data?
 * What is use 'strict'?
+* How would you design a large scale project with JavaScript?
 * Explain what happens when you make an AJAX request?
 * What happens when you use var?
+* What is a Callback function?
+* What is a Promise?
+* What is a Closure?
-* What is a promise?
+* What is a Prototype?
+Give an example.
+* What is Prototype Chaining?
+* What is Inheritance in JavaScript?
+Give an example.
+* How would you assign Child Specific Objects?
-* What is a closure?
+* What is require in JavaScript?
+How could you use it to reduce load time to a webpage?

 ### Computer science questions
 #### Using any programming language and being syntactically correct as possible, on paper: